JiayuSuPKU/Smoother/docs/source/installation.rst

 **Minimal installation**
 ------------------------

-If you only want to use the core functionalities, namely :ref:`SpatialWeightMatrix <api SpatialWeightMatrix>` and :ref:`SpatialLoss <api SpatialLoss>`, Smoother can be directly installed using `pip`.
+If you only want to use the core functionalities, namely :class:`smoother.SpatialWeightMatrix` and :class:`smoother.SpatialLoss`, Smoother can be directly installed using `pip`.

 .. code-block:: zsh